codux-demos/portfolio-strapi-cms/README.md

 this script will create:

 - `.env` file in the strapi package
-- `.env.local` file in the client package (`.env` is pointing to the wix remote server, when you deploy your strapi server change to the appropriate domain )
+- `.env.development.local` file in the client package (`.env` is pointing to the wix remote server, when you deploy your strapi server change to the appropriate domain )
 - generate a rendom project id in the `strapi/package.json`

 `yarn start:server:dev` to start the local strapi server